Zendeni/htb-init/README.md

 It creates a clean workspace for a new HTB machine, generates target configuration, helper scripts, starter notes, a writeup template, a Linux privilege escalation checklist, automated recon tooling, and a ZIP archive helper.

+The repository also includes `analyze-recon.py`, a standalone offline analysis helper that reviews collected recon output and generates prioritized next-step suggestions.

-The generated workflow is intended for authorized Hack The Box labs only.
+The workflow is intended for authorized Hack The Box labs only.

 ---